bsolomon1124/misc/azure/azure_notes.md

 ### How Microsoft manages resource security

-This section deals with how Microsoft, the cloud provider, manages the underlying resources you are building on.
+This section deals with how Microsoft, as cloud provider, manages the underlying resources you are building on.

 - **Microsoft Privacy Statement**: explains what personal data Microsoft processes, how Microsoft processes it, and for what purposes
     - Some Microsoft products require personal information or otherwise can't be used
     - Microsoft may share personal information with vendors on Microsoft's behalf
 - **Microsoft Trust Center**: a website resource containing information and details about how Microsoft implements and supports security, privacy, compliance, and transparency
-- **Service Trust Portal** (STP): the Microsoft public site for publishing audit reports and other compliance-related information relevant to Microsoft’s cloud services
+- **Service Trust Portal** (STP): published audit reports and other compliance-related information relevant to Microsoft’s cloud services
-    - You could maintain and track compliance with FedRAMP, GDPR, etc
+    - Gives you audit reports on Azure Cloud services about compliance with standards from ISO, SOC, NIST, FedRAMP, GDPR
 - **Compliance Manager**: enables you to track, assign, and verify your organization's regulatory compliance activities
     - A workflow-based risk assessment dashboard within the Service Trust Portal (https://servicetrust.microsoft.com)
     - Contains detailed information provided by Microsoft to auditors and regulators